calebweinreb/SNUB/docs/source/index.rst

    snub.io.add_splikeplot(project_directory, 'my_ephys_data', spike_times, spike_labels)

-We also support automatic conversion of NWB files to SNUB projects.
-See the `nwb tutorial <tutorials/nwb>`_ for more information.
-Note that only a subset of NWB neurodata types are currently supported.
+We also support automatic conversion of NWB files to SNUB projects for a limited set of NWB neurodata types.

 SNUB Documentation